Josh Jung Player Props: Rangers vs. Phillies

-Josh Jung -- 0-for-3 in his most recent game -- will be in action for the Texas Rangers versus the Philadelphia Phillies, with Zack Wheeler on the hill, on April 1 at 4:05 PM ET.
+After going 1-for-5 in his last game, Josh Jung and the Texas Rangers take on the Philadelphia Phillies (who will start Bailey Falter) at 7:08 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-3) against the Phillies.
+In his last game he had a one-hit performance (1-for-5) against the Phillies.

 Josh Jung Game Info & Props vs. the Phillies